 - Anti-Inflammatory Food Template: Avoid inflammatory foods like sugar, high-fructose corn syrup, refined flours, processed foods of all kinds, industrial oils, and alcohol.
 Consume lots of fresh or even fresh-frozen vegetables.
 Maintain a moderate intake of complex carbohydrates or what I like to call “slow carbs”.

 - Lift Weights: Muscle burns fat…even at rest.
 Increasing muscle mass is an important way to leverage the metabolic power of muscle in midlife.
 It helps burn fat–even visceral fat, and it can keep you from the muscle loss called “sarcopenia” that come as you age.
 Forget all the extra cardio that you’ve spent your life doing.
 Lifting heavy weights is where the benefits are, so start slow and build up to avoid injury.
 Hire a personal trainer who understands your goals and needs.
 It is worth it.

-- Intermittent Fasting: This practice does not provide overnight results.
+- Time Restricted Eating: This practice does not provide overnight results.
 In fact, it may be challenging for some midlife women to see weight loss with this for a variety of reasons.
-However, intermittent fasting has some powerful metabolic and longevity benefits that you definitely don’t want to miss.
+However, fasting has some powerful metabolic and longevity benefits that you definitely don’t want to miss.

 - Walk Outdoors: Walking outdoors has been shown to have some amazing benefits, including lowering cortisol the stress hormone that promotes belly fat.
 No need to power walk.
 Simply walking for 20-30 minutes after dinner or a daily gentle 30-minute walk in nature can make a big difference in metabolic health and can even positively impact your sleep.